 Speaker 1: Thanks for listening to “In Times Like These”, where we explore issues of politics and faith, and learn from one another how to navigate difference for maximum flourishing.

 “In Times Like These” is a product of CLU Live at Claremont Lincoln University.
+For those interested in ethical issues in the workplace, CLU offers a master’s degree in human resources.
 For more, subscribe, share, and visit us at claremontlincoln.edu.

 Ways to listen to this episode:

 - Google Play (Android/Desktop)

 - How congregations can talk about bodies and sexuality to ensure both positive health and mental health outcomes, but also to address sexual trauma and violence